-If the next year's financial budget used in the value-in-use calculation had been 10% lower than management's estimates at 31 July 2020, the Group would have a recoverable amount in excess of approximately \$2.23 million against the carrying amount of intangible assets and plant and equipment.
+If the next year's financial budget used in the value-in-use calculation had been 10% lower than management's estimates at 31 July 2021, the Group would have recorded an impairment charge of approximately \$1.6 million against the carrying amount of intangible assets.

-If the pre-tax discount rate applied to the cash flow projections of this CGU had been 5% higher than management's estimates (15% instead of 10%), the Group would have a recoverable amount in excess of approximately \$0.88 million against the carrying amount of intangible assets and plant and equipment.
-In the financial year 31 July 2020, there were no reasonably possible changes in any of the key assumptions that would have caused the carrying amount of the CGU to exceed its recoverable amount.
+If the pre-tax discount rate applied to the cash flow projections of this CGU had been 5% higher than management's estimates (15% instead of 10%), the Group would have would have recorded an impairment charge of approximately \$2.7 million against the carrying amount of intangible assets.
+In the financial year 31 July 2021, there were no reasonably possible changes in any of the key assumptions that would have caused the carrying amount of the CGU to exceed its recoverable amount.